Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 • 1x Package of Spare Plastic Rivets

-The Prusa CORE One is available fully assembled or as a self-assembly kit.
+The Prusa CORE One+ is available fully assembled or as a self-assembly kit.
 The assembled version needs minimal setup — just attach the feet and LCD.
-The kit includes tools and detailed instructions.
-Both versions come ready to print, with Prusament PLA and preloaded G-code for quick first prints.
+The kit includes tools and best assembly instructions.
+Engineered in the proven Prusa tradition, it is easy to set up.
+Both versions come with Prusament PLA and preloaded G-code for quick first prints.

 Please Note: Package contents are determined by the manufacturer and may change without notice.
 To confirm the current items included with this product, please contact a Top3DShop sales representative before placing your order.

-The Prusa CORE One supports modular official accessories that expand its capabilities while preserving its open-source design.
+The Prusa CORE One+ supports 8 modular accessories that expand its capabilities while preserving its open-source design.

 Accessory Function Price (USD)